fbpx

 Don’t get me wrong, there’s a place for fluff (I love an impactful visual effect), but a mechanics designer needs to see through the illusion.

-Jumping might be the core mechanic in Super Mario games, but in a game where jumping makes little to no difference, it’s fluff.
+For example, jumping might be the core mechanic in Super Mario games, but in a game where jumping makes little to no difference, it’s fluff.

 The ability to stare down the sights of your gun is another example of fluff, unless doing so improves your aim or slows your movement.